LuisPard011/Blackjack/README.md

 # Blackjack
-Repository for the Blackjack assignment from COMP_3004A_F18
+Blackjack game made for an assignment for COMP 3004 F18

+Code is at Blackjack/Maven_Project/src/main/java/core/